 Spinal cord injuries can occur after a particularly devastating car accident.
 They are catastrophic injuries and can have far-reaching consequences for your quality of life.
 This means they usually change your life long-term, even permanently, and may affect everything from your mobility, ability to care for yourself, and capacity to work.

-At the Law Offices of Ogle, Elrod and Baril, PLLC, our Chattanooga spinal cord injury lawyers can help you recover compensation for your damages after an accident.
+At OEB Law, PLLC, our Chattanooga spinal cord injury lawyers can help you recover compensation for your damages after an accident.
 We can evaluate your case and help you file a claim so you can focus on healing.
 Call us today at 865-546-1111 for a case consultation.

 How can a car accident cause a spinal cord injury?